ajbouh/qa/README.md

 ## What will QA help me do tomorrow?

-1. A faster and more focused development cycle.
-QA will prioritize test ordering based on the files you're changing and what's failed recently.
+1. An even faster and more focused development cycle.
+QA will prioritize test ordering based on dependencies of the files you're changing and what's failed recently.

 2. Run your tests *even faster*.
 QA will package your test execution environment, run it on a massive fleet of remote machines (like [AWS Lambda](https://aws.amazon.com/lambda/)) and stream the results back to your terminal in real time.